joinpursuit/AC_4_Web/units/fundamentals/lessons/constructor_functions/constructor_functions_update.md

 mojo // => Dog {name: "Mojo", breed: "Brittany Spaniel", weight: 45}
 mojo.breed // => "Brittany Spaniel"
 ```
 This makes creating many `Dog` objects much easier!
-Now we just need to pass three arguments to each new `Dog` instance and our constructor function will asign our values appropriately.
+Now we just need to pass three arguments to each new `Dog` instance and our constructor function will assign our values appropriately.
 We also assign the new `Dog` object to a variable so we can reference it later.
 If you do not assign the new object to a variable, it will be created but you cannot access it or use it later.

 ```js